FAQs

 What can I do to prevent it from happening again?

-There is no sure-fire way to protect your site from any kind of hack attempt.
-That said, some of the basic steps should include: hardening your password, keeping all your sites up-to-date, and regular scans with Anti-Malware software like GOTMLS.NET
+There is no sure way to protect your site from every kind of hack attempt.
+That said, don’t be an easy target.
+Some basic steps should include: hardening your password, keeping all your sites up-to-date, and run regular scans with Anti-Malware software like GOTMLS.NET

 Reply